Popcorncraft/google-dino-game-super-speed/README.md

-# google-dino-game
+# google-dino-game-super-speed
-The google dino game from chromium with a few tweaks
+The google dino game but fast